sakamies/ranui/README.md

 The grand idea is to build a native html editor (so not a general text editor that's customized for html, but purpose built for only html) that can handle any html, even with random template code in the middle.
 Then hopefully expand the editing model to support css, then json and others.

 I wrote a little article on the rationale here <https://pumpula.net/foolproof-html>
+There's also this, more of a note to self type explainer on how the rows are handled. <https://pumpula.net/foolproof-html/how-the-data>

 ## Contributing